Блог

 What to verify: licensing as a baseline credential, formal training in archaeology or history, and membership in respected associations.
 They should present visible permits and be prepared to share credentials on request.
 Look for clear safety briefings and check licensing records; ensure you can check permits ahead of time.
 Confirm storage options for belongings between sites and arrange reliable transfer and pick-ups from your hotel to the meeting point and between locations.
 Ensure the guide can continue smoothly from one site to the next and coordinate seamless pick-ups.

 On-tour commentary should be precise and contextual, linking what you see to why it mattered in antiquity.
-They will explain restoration and construction details, reliefs on walls, inscriptions, and the religious significance of each site.
+They'll explain restoration and construction details, reliefs on walls, inscriptions, and the religious significance of each site.
 Expect references to the largest temple complexes and to the way celestial or river patterns influenced urban planning.
 They should guide you through island temples and sacred precincts without rushing you, inviting questions and ensuring you leave with a coherent narrative rather than a list of facts.

 Practicalities and expectations: transfer logistics, hotel pick-ups, and third-party arrangements are important.
 Learn the exact sequence of stops between temples and religious landmarks, and how long you will stay at each location.
 If you need to store belongings, confirm secure storage at the meeting point or with the guide.
 If you are a subscriber to the operator’s updates, you’ll receive checklists and safety reminders before you arrive.
-Seek answers for any concerns and ask whether preko processing is available to speed permits.
+Seek answers for any concerns and ask whether preko processing is available to speed up permits.

 Practical Logistics: Pickup Points, Travel Time, and Return Schedule